Monash-Civil-CV-Team/FCS-Net/README.md

  >>> --mask

+__2.Model Hyperparameters Setting__
-2. Config the specification of the training process in train.py (e.g. epochs, steps) and run python train.py
+Config the specification of the training process in train.py (e.g. epochs, steps) and run python train.py
+__3.Model Evaluation__
-3. After the training process is complete, the h5 file with saved weight will generated at the root folder, please run the evaluation.py to evaluate the performance of the model.
+After the training process is complete, the h5 file with saved weight will generated at the root folder, please run the evaluation.py to evaluate the performance of the model.
+__4.Obtain the results__
-4. the results of cracks segmentation will generate automatically and save at the folder in /data/test/test_results/.
+the results of cracks segmentation will generate automatically and save at the folder in /data/test/test_results/.
 # Citation